 From time to time, we all experience difficult and stressful events.
 Counseling is a collaborative effort in which you will work with your counselor to navigate these difficult times and to achieve the goals that you have set for yourself.
 People come to counseling for a variety of reasons including depression, anxiety, marriage, parenting, resolving past trauma, and sexual addiction.
 Competent Christian counseling with the truth of Scripture will facilitate healing and growth.

 We are located on the campus of NOBTS.
-Our building is next to the Lifeway Book Store and across Press Drive from Wal-Mart.
+Our building is under the LifeSongs Radio Station and across Press Drive from Wal-Mart.